bm5w/trimixCalc/README.md

 # trimixCalc
+An app for blending breathing gases for scuba diving:
+    - EAN (Enriched Air Nitrox)
+    - Trimix (helium, oxygen and nitrogen)

-A calculator for calculating how to blend trimix (helium, oxygen and nitrogen) for scuba diving.
+A cost calculator is included for trimix fills.

+A live version is available [here](https://bm5w.github.io/trimixCalc/).